-Growth has been buoyed by strong consumption for most of 2016 but political uncertainty, a slowing economy and the poor external conditions in the rest of Europe are expected to weigh on consumer confidence in 2017 and reduce consumption as an economic driver.
+Growth has been buoyed by strong consumption for most of 2016 but political uncertainty, a slowing economy and the poor external conditions in the rest of Europe are expected to weigh on consumer confidence in 2017 and reduce or even kill off consumption as an economic driver.

 Deflation that has dogged Poland has come to an end.
-Poland's consumer price index grew 1.8 y/y in January.
-It was the second month prices expanded in over two years.
+Poland's consumer price index grew 0.8 y/y in December.
+It was the first month prices expanded in over two years.
 Core inflation has fallen every month in 2016, but should go positive in 2017.

-The bank sector profits are under pressure and the banks will need a capital injection if economic growth slows.
+The bank sector profits are under pressure and the banks will need a capital injection if economic growth slows as is expected.
 The problem is lingering uncertainty over government policy - especially over a mooted rebate forced on banks to deal with CHF loans.

 Domestic politics remain tense with the government passing, or looking to pass, new illiberal laws to limit protests after a series of extremely large protests forced the government to backtrack on an abortion law among other initiatives.
 The extreme populist views of the government are unsettling both swaths of the population and the business community which is holding back investment as a result.

 On the bright side, the unemployment rate remains Poland's lowest in over 20 years.
-Joblessness dropped 1.6pp y/y to 8.6% in January.
+Joblessness dropped 1.4pp y/y to 8.3% in December.
+The reading confirms a forecast by the labour ministry earlier this month.
 The trend of falling unemployment is an important pillar in Poland's economic recovery.

-Also several big investments into the automotive and transport sectors in particular have been a plus and are expected to create new jobs.
+Also several big investments into the automotive sector in particular have been a plus and are expected to create new jobs.

 Table of Contents